Looking for Online Safety & Health Training?

 Complimentary, On Demand eLearning Course

 A series of 1-hour onine lectures on pertinent and emerging topics of interest to those who provide health care to agricultural communities.
 This course addresses current and emerging agricultural health hazards, using latest research on best practices to provide healthcare solutions and resources on current regional issues.
 The program brings together expert instructional and research faculty, covering topics such as pesticide exposures, asthma, heat-related illnesses, and musculoskeletal disorders.
 CDC accredited CME is available to those who complete this course.
 See the course registration page for detailed accreditation and disclosure information.
 To view the course flyer, click here.
-To proceed to complimentary registration, click here.
+This course is currently unavailable.
+Please check back in July.

 Graduated Return to Work